No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Discussion

 \subsection{Future Directions}

 In this work, we have limited our attention only to physical gadgets which belong to the Clifford group, in order to perform logical actions belonging to the Clifford group.
 It remains an interesting open question whether non-Clifford transversal or fold transversal gates at the physical level could be used as part of a construction of the full logical Clifford group.
 In addition, we could also investigate the applicability of these theorems to qudit stabilizer codes.
 As qudit fault tolerance has been explored less than qubit fault tolerance, establishing the existence (or absence) of analogous no-go constraints would be an important contribution to the field.

-It would also be interesting to generalize the notion of code automorphisms to encompass k-fold transversal gates followed by a permutation of physical qubits.
-Such a construction could potentially enable a larger set of logical gates.
-In \cite{tansuwannont2026constructionlogicalcliffordgroup}, the authors showed that it is possible to implement the full logical Clifford group for an arbitrary number of logical qubits using fold transversal gadgets and qubit permutations, albeit with higher error propagation.

 Another possible direction could be to search for stabilizer codes which have certain geometrical advantages that allow for a favorable implementation of $k$-fold transversal gadgets.
 In such codes, even though $k$- fold transversal gadgets spread errors on to $k$ physical qubits, they only result in high weight errors that correspond to a unique syndromes.
 These codes are then able to detect and correct such errors resulting from the implementation of the $k$- fold transversal gadget, despite having a smaller distance.
 A possible example could be to consider $k$ blocks of the $[[7,1,3]]$ code as a single block encoding $k$ logical qubits.